Copy SOURCE to DEST, or multiple SOURCE(s) to DIRECTORY.

 to create a sparse DEST file whenever the SOURCE file contains a

 long enough sequence of zero bytes.
-Use --sparse
+Use --sparse=never to

 inhibit creation of sparse files.